Muzietto/es6-lambda-calculus/README.md

     def TAIL list = list SECOND  // als known as CDR def ISEMPTY list = COND TRUE FALSE (ISZERO list) = (ISZERO list) TRUE FALSE

-but we want to keep track of type, so this time we need the `CONS`tructor and the getters to be a bit more careful;
+but we want to keep track of type, so this time we need the `CONS`tructor and the getters to be a bit more careful:

     def CONS H T = (ISLIST T) (MAKE_LIST (PAIR H T)) LIST_ERROR def HEAD list = (ISLIST list) (VALUE list FIRST) LIST_ERROR